stas00/porting/transformers/fairseq-wmt19/README.md

 # Porting fairseq wmt19 translation system to transformers

-This article is an attempt to documente how [fairseq wmt19 translation system](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) was ported to [`transformers`](https://github.com/huggingface/transformers/).
+This article is an attempt to document how [fairseq wmt19 translation system](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) was ported to [`transformers`](https://github.com/huggingface/transformers/).

 I was looking for some interesting project to work on and [Sam Shleifer](https://github.com/sshleifer) suggested I work on [porting a high quality translator](https://github.com/huggingface/transformers/issues/5419).